russross/blackfriday/README.md

 *   Paranoid parsing, making it safe to feed untrusted used input without fear of bad things happening.
-There are still some corner cases that are untested, but it is already more strict than upskirt (Go's bounds-checking uncovered a few off-by-one errors that were present in the C code).
+There are still some corner cases that are untested, but it is already more strict than upskirt (bounds checking in Go uncovered a few off-by-one errors that were present in upskirt).

 *   Good performance.
-I have not done rigorous benchmarking, but informal testing suggests it is around 3--4x slower than upskirt.
+I have not done rigorous benchmarking, but informal testing suggests it is around 3--4x slower than upskirt for general input.
+It blows away most other markdown processors.

 *   Minimal dependencies.
 Blackfriday only depends on standard library packages in Go.
 The source code is pretty